List of Emmerdale characters introduced in 2007: Douglas Potts

-In August 2008, Doug makes plans to reunite with Hilary, who had been on a long holiday to Cuba but she telephones him and asks for a divorce.
-Doug begins suffering a midlife crisis and buys himself a new sports car and sleeps with Bonnie Drinkwater (Sue Jenkins).
-Later, in the village shop, Brenda Walker (Lesley Dunlop) notices him scratching his crotch, and assuming he is a pervert, calls the police.
+Hilary discovers that Daniel was not Laurel and Ashley's son and when she confides her suspicions to Doug, he is reluctant to believe her but she is later proved to be right.
+Hilary falls out with Laurel over this and leaves but Doug stays to support Laurel, and gets a job at Eric Pollard's (Chris Chittell) furniture factory.
+Doug makes plans to reunite with Hilary, but she telephones him and asks for a divorce.
+Doug begins suffering a midlife crisis and buys himself a new sports car and has sex with Bonnie Drinkwater (Sue Jenkins), a friend of Val Lambert's (Charlie Hardwick).
+Laurel and Ashley trick Bonnie into leaving the village, but she unwittingly causes more problems for Doug.
+In the village shop, Brenda Walker (Lesley Dunlop) notices him scratching his crotch, and assuming he is a pervert, calls the police.
 Doug is arrested but released without charge when it is revealed he had an STI, passed on to him by Bonnie.
 The news spreads around the village and Doug feels humiliated.
 Laurel reassures him that they would both laugh about the event sometime in the future.
+Doug disagrees but laughs with her.